kundajelab/chipseq_pipeline/README.md

 	-idr_nboley <bool>       : Use Nathan Boley's code for IDR, otherwise Anshul Kundaje's code (default: true)

 # alignment only mode
-	-final_stage <string>    : If not blank, the pipeline will stop after specified stage (bam, tagalign or xcor (cross-correlation score for tagaligns) ) (default: blank).
+	-final_stage <string>    : If specified, control data will be ignored and the pipeline will stop right after specified stage (bam, tagalign or xcor (cross-correlation score) ). (default: blank).
 	-num_rep <int>           : Number of replicates, define it for non-blank final_stage only. (default: 2).
 ```